❤️ Now Free! Learn More

 • Convincing you to give them money (because they've fallen in love with you, even though you two have never met), or

-• Attempting to collect personal/fincial information from you so that they can syphon off your bank account.
+• Identity Theft: Attempting to collect personal/financial information from you so that they can siphon off your bank account.

 Don't disclose personal details too soon